 RACINE COUNTY — Two Racine veterinarians who had hoped to build a new animal hospital along Highway 20 in Yorkville have run into a nearly insurmountable roadblock with the state and now intend to open a new clinic in the greater Racine area instead.

-Dr. Melinda Gallick and Dr. Morgan McCoy of Belle City Veterinary Hospital had an accepted offer to purchase a 7.4-acre property at 15125 Washington Ave. in the Town of Yorkville.
+Dr. Melissa Gallick and Dr. Morgan McCoy of Belle City Veterinary Hospital had an accepted offer to purchase a 7.4-acre property at 15125 Washington Ave. in the Town of Yorkville.
 They had planned to build a new animal hospital there, about 1 mile west of Interstate 94, with a total investment of about $1.6 million.

 Gallick and Morgan were surprised on Jan.
 8 when they ran into stiff resistance from neighbors who complained they would hear car doors closing, claimed the clinic would cause light pollution, that it would remove the area’s residential atmosphere and even fuel the opioid epidemic.

 Consequently, the Yorkville Plan Commission and Town Board both denied the veterinarians a conditional-use permit to open an animal hospital — but later agreed to allow them a second chance to make their case.
 That meeting, which was scheduled for Monday, is now unnecessary.

 Gallick and McCoy discovered that in the 1960s, the Wisconsin Department of Transportation put a restrictive deed on the property they sought, and perhaps others in that area, precluding any use other than a single-family home there.